Best Chess Openings for Beginners: 5 Simple Systems That Actually Work

 The plan in one sentence: Develop quickly, castle kingside, then break with d4 to open the position and use your space advantage.

-The Italian Game is the most recommended beginner opening because every move follows a principle: 1.e4 controls the center, 2.Nf3 develops the knight and attacks e5, 3.Bc4 develops the bishop and targets f7, the weakest square in Black's early position.
-You can play well in the Italian by simply completing development and castling, without any deep memorization.
-To build a trainable Italian repertoire move by move, visit our Italian Game training page.
+Per Wikipedia's Italian Game article, this is one of the oldest recorded openings, with analysis dating to the 16th century.
+Every move follows a principle: 1.e4 controls the center, 2.Nf3 develops the knight and attacks e5, 3.Bc4 develops the bishop and targets f7, the weakest square in Black's early position.
+You can play it well by simply completing development and castling, without deep memorization.

 What to know: After 3...Bc5, play 4.c3 and 5.d4 to challenge the center.
 After 3...Nf6 (the Two Knights), play 4.d3 for a solid game or 4.Ng5 for sharp complications if you want tactics.